Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets

-\redsec{Two neighbors in $R$} If $s\in S$ has two neighbors in $R$ and one neighbor in $L$, the algorithm always performs a type-3 reduction, which removes $s$, reduces the degree of two degree-3 vertices in $R$, and decreases the imbalance by one vertex.
+\redsec{Two neighbors in $R$.} If $s\in S$ has two neighbors in $R$ and one neighbor in $L$ (Figure \ref{fig:lrr}), the algorithm performs 3, which removes $s$, reduces the degree of two degree-3 vertices in $R$, and decreases the imbalance by one.
 For the analysis of the case where $\sr=\sl$, we refer to \eqref{red2L0} since $L$ and $R$ are swapped after the reduction.
 For the other cases, we constrain

-This describes all the constraints on the measure.
-To minimize the running time proven by the analysis, we minimize $\wr$, and find the following set of feasible weights:
+This concludes the description of the algorithm and describes all the constraints on the measure.
+To minimize the running time proven by the analysis (see after \eqref{mupos}, \eqref{trans}), we minimize the initial measure, which is $\mu(\emptyset,\emptyset,V) = \wr |V| + \wdd \log_{3/2} (|V|)$.
+Since the logarithmic term affects the running time only by a polynomial, we therefore minimize $\wr$, subject to our constraints \eqref{nonneg}--\eqref{red2R2}, which are all linear.
+We obtain the following optimal, feasible weights using linear programming: